jfflbnntt/dmsguild/expandedArmory/expandedArmory.md

 ### New Armor and Shields

-Following are a few new options for armor and shields.
-For a full listing of stats see *Appendix D*.

 **Banded.** Heavy armor made from overlapping horizontal plates of metal attached to a padded leather undertunic.
 Also known as **banded plate**, **banded mail**, or **laminar armor**.

+**Brigandine.** An armored coat with small rigid plates sewn between layers of cloth.
+Grants more protection than other light armors, but is heavier and a bit more restrictive as a trade-off.
+Also known as a **coat of plates** or **jack of plates**

-**Breastplate, Half, Field, and Full Plate.** These armors all are made of layers of interlocking plates covering various parts of the body.
+**Breastplate, Half Plate, Field Plate, and Full Plate.** These armors consists of interlocking plates covering various parts of the body and chainmail protecting the joints.
 Breastplates just cover the vital areas of the torso.
-Half plate adds pauldrons and vambraces to the breastplate while field plate includes greaves, gorget and half-helm.
+Half plate adds pauldrons and vambraces while field plate includes greaves, gorget and half-helm.
 Full plate finally adds sabatons, guantlets, and a great helm along with other pieces sheathing the entire body.
 It is possible to start with a breastplate and then slowly add the other pieces until you make it a full suit of plate armor.

-**Brigandine.** An armored coat with small rigid plates sewn between layers of cloth.
-Grants more protection than other light armors, but is heavier and a bit more restrictive as a trade-off.
-Also known as a **coat of plates** or **jack of plates**

 **Heavy Shield.** A very large and heavy shield, sometimes as tall as 5', most often made of metal with a groove in the middle to help it stand upright when placed on the ground.
 A heavy shield can be set on the ground as an action and used as cover until picked up again with another action.
 Most often used on battlefields as a mobile piece of cover for soldiers and especially archers.
 Anyone with the heavy armor proficiency can also use heavy shields.
 Also known as a **pavise**, **mantlet**, **body**, or **tower** shield.